danschultz/stitch/README.md

 ```

 ### Custom Sprite Sheets
 Use `.stitch` files to output specialized sprite sheets.
-A `.stitch` file is just a YAML file that references a set of assets, how the assets should be laid out, and the formats the sprite sheet should support (CSS, SASS, LESS).
+A `.stitch` file is just a YAML file that references a set of assets, how the assets should be laid out, and the format the sprite sheet should support (CSS, SASS, LESS).
 Assets can even be referenced from other packages.

 **Example:** A `.stitch` file.

 ```
+format: scss
 asset_paths:
   - images/icons/info.png
   - images/icons/star.png
   - packages/social/icons/facebook.png
-formats:
-  - css
-  - sass
 ```

 When transformed, assets will be outputted with the same name as the Stitch file.
-For instance, if the example `.stitch` file was located at `web/icons.stitch`, the transformer would output `web/icons.png`, `web/icons.css` and `web/icons.sass`.
+For instance, if the example `.stitch` file was located at `web/icons.stitch`, the transformer would output `web/icons.png` and `web/_icons.scss`.

 Stitch files support the following fields:

 * `asset_paths`: A list of paths to PNGs that will be included in the sprite sheet.
 Paths follow the same formatting rules as [Barback](https://www.dartlang.org/tools/pub/assets-and-transformers.html#how-to-refer-to-assets).
-* `formats`: A list of formats to output.
-Note, a PNG is always outputted.
+* `format`: The output type.

 **Note:** Stitch will also recognize files ending with `.stitch.yaml`.